BaiqiJiang/Chakravarti-Lab/Calculate-Concordance/readme.txt

 6. TN_Counts: The number of TN.
 At the same locus, if both the truth and call samples are REF, it counts as TN.
 7. FP_Counts: The number of FP.
 At the same locus, if the truth sample is REF while the call sample is ALT, it counts as FP.
 8. FN_Counts: The number of FN.
 At the same locus, if the truth sample is ALT while the call sample is REF, it counts as FN.
 9. Not_Matched: The number of loci detected in the truth set but not in the call set.
-Here, loci refer to the matching of Chr, POS, REF, and ALT parameters.
-For example, for a specific data point, if the Chr, POS, REF, and ALT are exactly the same for two samples, they belong to the same locus.
+Here, loci refer to the matching of CHROM, POS, REF, and ALT parameters.
+For example, for a specific data point, if the CHROM, POS, REF, and ALT are exactly the same for two samples, they belong to the same locus.

 [[[Acknowledgements]]]